denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Our Approach

 Our objective is to maximize the likelihood over the noisy two channel dataset we train on, \ie, finding decoder parameters $\decparams$ such that

-Using the modified evidence lower bound (ELBO), as proposed in~\cite{Ashesh2023-wtf} and assuming conditional independence of the two predictions given the latent space embedding, we maximize
+Using the modified evidence lower bound (ELBO), as proposed in~\cite{Ashesh2023-wtf} and assuming conditional independence of the two predictions $(\hat{c}_{1},\hat{c}_{2})$ given the latent space embedding, we maximize

-where $q(z|x;\encparams)$ is the distribution parameterized by the encoder network output $\text{Enc}_{\encparams}(x)$, $P(c_1|z;\encparams)$ is the distribution parameterized by decoder network output $\text{Dec}_{\decparams}(z)$ and $KL()$ denotes the Kullback-Leibler divergence loss.
+where $q(z|x;\encparams)$ is the distribution parameterized by the output of the encoder network $\text{Enc}_{\encparams}(x)$, $P(c^N_i|z;\encparams)$ is the distribution parameterized by the output of the decoder network $\text{Dec}_{\decparams}(z)$ and $KL()$ denotes the Kullback-Leibler divergence loss.
 As in~\cite{Ashesh2023-wtf}, $P(z)$ factorizes over the different hierarchy levels in the network.
-Please refer to~\cite{Ashesh2023-wtf} for a more thorough derivation.
-Details about the training, hyperparameters used, and used VSE Networks can be found in the supplementary Sec S2.
+Details about training, hyperparameters, \muSplit, and its relationship with \HDN and \denoiSplit can be found in \supsection{2}.

-Similar to the way noise models had been employed in the context of denoising~\cite{Prakash2021-dz}, we model the two log likelihood terms $\log P(c_1|z;\decparams)$ and $\log P(c_2|z;\decparams)$ using noise models which we describe in detail in Section~\ref{sec:approach_noise_models} and naturally in our open code repository.
+Similar to the way noise models had been employed in the context of denoising~\cite{Prakash2021-dz}, we model the two log likelihood terms $\log P(c^N_1|z;\decparams)$ and $\log P(c^N_2|z;\decparams)$ using noise models which we describe in detail in Section~\ref{sec:approach_noise_models} and our open code repository\footnote{https://github.com/juglab/denoiSplit}.